Mark Rylance: 2010–2019: Career expansion

+Rylance co-wrote and starred in the comedy play Nice Fish, the first version of which premiered at the Guthrie Theater in Minneapolis in 2013, then underwent substantial revision.
+On 17 January 2016, the revised play received its premiere production at the American Repertory Theater in Cambridge, Massachusetts, which then transferred to St. Ann's Warehouse, New York.
+In November 2016, the production opened at the Harold Pinter Theatre in London's West End.

 Rylance played the title role in Spielberg's The BFG, a film adaptation of the children's book by Roald Dahl.
 Filming took place in 2015, and the film was released in July 2016.
-In 2016 Rylance co-wrote and starred in the new comedy play Nice Fish at St. Ann's Warehouse, New York.
-The production subsequently transferred to the Harold Pinter Theatre in London's West End.
 Rylance had a major role in Christopher Nolan's 2017 action-thriller Dunkirk, based on the British military evacuation of the French city of Dunkirk in 1940 during the Second World War.
 The film co-starred Tom Hardy, Kenneth Branagh, Cillian Murphy and Harry Styles.
 In 2018 Rylance made his third collaboration with Spielberg acting playing James Halliday in the science-fiction epic film Ready Player One.
 That same year Rylance starred in Farinelli and the King on the Broadway stage earning a Tony Award for Best Actor in a Play, his fifth career Tony Award nomination.
 Later that year 2018, he appeared in Waiting for the Barbarians, alongside Johnny Depp and Robert Pattinson.
 In June 2019, he resigned from the Royal Shakespeare Company due to its sponsorship deal with BP.
 He last appeared on stage for the RSC in 1989.